sirkon/fenneg/README.md

 the deprecated `Op` in your logs anymore.
 But don't remove the method or make it private nevertheless, cause the order.

-And it is even harder for structures: you can only append new fields to the end of their list and these field must have your custom type that handles no data left case.
+And it is even harder for structures: you can only append new fields to the end of their list and these fields must have your custom type that handles no data left case.

 # TODO